 Following removal of the hysteroscope, the doctor may take an endometrial sample as described on page 3.

 If a polyp is found, it may be removed at the same time.
-(The doctor will inform you of this and proceed with your consent to remove it, and an additional leaflet is available for you explaining removal and recovery in more detail).
+(The doctor will inform you of this and proceed with your consent to remove it).